hanjingo/doc/AI/genai.md

 ![genai_hierarchy](res/genai_hierarchy.png)

-GenAI, short for Generative Artificial Intelligence, refers to AI systems that can generate new content, such as text, images, or music.
-It can be considered a subset of Deep Learning.

-GenAI models can generate novel and coherent outputs that resemble the training data.
-They use machine learning models, particularly deep learning models, to learn patterns and representations from existing data.
+Generative AI is a type of artificial intelligence designed to create new content such as text, images, music or even code by learning patterns from existing data.
+These models generate original outputs that are often indistinguishable from human-created content.
+These models use techniques like deep learning and neural networks to generate output.

 ## Types Of GenAI Model

 ![genai_model_types](res/genai_model_types.png)

-### Transformers or Autoregressive Models
+### Autoregressive Models

 Autoregressive Transformers Models generate sequences by predicting the next token based on all previous ones, moving step by step through the text.